Derecho-Project/cascade-cbdc/README.md

 - `setup_config.sh`: this script generates, in the `cfg` folder, the necessary configuration files for a given number of shards and processes per shard.
 More details in [Configuration options](#configuration-options).

 ### Starting the service
 To start the service, it's necessary to run two instances of `cascade_server`: one in the `cfg/n0` folder and another in the `cfg/n1` folder.
-The first process is the Cascade metadata service, and the second constitues the single shard (with a single process) of the CascadeCBDC service.
+The first process is the Cascade metadata service, and the second constitutes the single shard (with a single process) of the CascadeCBDC service.
 Example:
 <table>
 <tr>
 <th>@~/cascade-cbdc/build/cfg/n0</th>